aut0maticjack/lazyweb/3D-Printing-Stepper-Motors-and-Drivers.md

 '--------------------------------------------'
 ~~~

 Some cheap Chinese TMCs have no through-pad on the bottom, so cooling is much less effective.
-The white PCBs seem to be the good ones but this will probably vary per manufacturer.
+The white FYSETC PCBs seem to be the good ones but this will probably vary per manufacturer.
 If they come with no solder pad or the chips are on top, do not buy.

 TMCs can apparently suffer the same high-pitched whine as DRVs due to the supply voltage difference.
 Maybe the diode circuit will fix this.
 More research required.